 It is likely there are multiple factors that play a role.

-Primarily, its thought to be related to the changing levels of various hormones in the bloodstream, such as human chorionic gonadotrophin (hCG), oestrogen, progesterone, and thyroid-stimulating hormone (TSH) [12, 17].
+Primarily, its thought to be related to the changing levels of various hormones in the bloodstream, such as human chorionic gonadotrophin (hCG), estrogen, progesterone, and thyroid-stimulating hormone (TSH) [12, 17].

 During early pregnancy, following implantation of the fertilized egg, the placenta produces a hormone called hCG.